leochely/robotUnderstanding/README.md

 Histograms are generated using numpy.histogram function.
 I used N = 15 bins for the d<sub>i</sub> bins and M = 20 bins for the θ<sub>i</sub>.

 ### Model Training and Predictions
-Optimal values for:
+In order to run the code, make sure you first install the dependencies: `pip install -r requirements.txt` Optimal values for:
 * RAD: C = 2 and γ = 0.0001220703125 (grip.py output in rad_d2.png)
 * Custom: C = 128 and γ = 0.0001220703125 (grip.py output in cust_d2.png)